gombrii/aoc/README.md

 ## Author's notes
 ### Feature additions
-- I will probably add feature to check that all locked solutions still give the same result.
-That way it enables the user to adjust shared code and still check that all solutions work correctly.
 - I might add a couple of more utilities for parsing input and maybe an iterator.
 - I'll probably add one or two printing utilities for matrices.
 Writing one's own matrix printing loop isn't the most fun thing in the world just to make a debug print.
 ### Technical debt